 Some people claim there is a link between vaccines and illnesses such as sudden infant death syndrome (SIDS), diabetes or autism.
-But the best available scientific evidence does not support these claims, according to the AAP.
+But no scientific evidence supports these claims, according to CDC.

-While some vaccines have been found to cause rare, serious side effects (for example, the oral polio vaccine, which caused paralysis in one out of every 2.4 million people vaccinated and is no longer used in the United States), most side effects are mild to moderate and temporary.
+While some vaccines have been found to cause rare, serious side effects (for example, the oral polio vaccine, which caused one case of paralysis for every 2.4 million doses and is no longer used in the United States), most side effects are mild to moderate and temporary.

 While every effort is made to ensure vaccine safety, vaccines can sometimes cause side effects.
 Usually, they are mild.
 A vaccine given by injection, for example, may be slightly painful and can cause swelling at the injection site, according to the AAP.